CircuitMess/SpaceRocks/README.md

 # Space Rocks

-A colorized and ported version of the original Asteroids.
+An original game developed for MAKERphone and inspired by the original Asteroids video game from 1979 https://en.wikipedia.org/wiki/Asteroids_(video_game).

 Based on the code from [Xavier](https://github.com/CDRXavier) - [Asteroids](https://github.com/CDRXavier/ASTEROID/tree/master)

-All sounds used are licensed under the [CC0 license](https://creativecommons.org/share-your-work/public-domain/cc0/)
+All used in-game sounds used are licensed under the [CC0 license](https://creativecommons.org/share-your-work/public-domain/cc0/)
 #

 Copyright © 2019 CircuitMess